 - San Francisco also enacted an ordinance that prohibits employers from considering or relying on an applicant’s salary history in offering employment or setting pay.
 In addition, employers are prohibited from disclosing an employee’s salary to a prospective employer without the employee’s written authorization.

 - Philadelphia’s ordinance prohibiting employers from inquiring into salary history has been challenged in court on numerous constitutional grounds, including the First Amendment, and the law is currently stayed, pending the outcome of that lawsuit.
 Case information is available here.

-What about the Equal Pay Act?
+What About the Equal Pay Act?

 The federal Equal Pay Act is silent on the use of prior salary in setting compensation, but has a broad catch-all affirmative defense that permits a pay disparity if it is based on “any other factor other than sex.”
-Recently, a three-judge panel of the Ninth Circuit, in Rizo v.
+Recently, a three-judge panel of the 9th Circuit, in Rizo v.
 Yovino, held that a pay differential based on prior salary can be a “differential based on any other factor than sex,” and thus not a violation of the Equal Pay Act.
 The court also held that the burden was on the employer to prove that its decision to use prior salary as a factor in setting compensation was both reasonable and furthered some legitimate business policy.
-However, following pressure from the EEOC and employee advocacy groups, the Ninth Circuit in late August agreed to rehear the case en banc.
+However, following pressure from the EEOC and employee advocacy groups, the 9th Circuit in late August agreed to rehear the case en banc.
 Information is available here.
 We will advise you of the outcome of the rehearing.